sindhuk95/SKY130_PD_WS_DAY4/README.md

 ```
 sta pre_sta.conf
 ```
-Since I have no Violations I skipped this, but have hands on experience on OpenSTA.
+Since I have no Violations I skipped this, but have hands on experience on timing analysis using OpenSTA.

 Since clock is propagated only once we do CTS, In placement stage, clock is considered to be ideal.
 So only setup slack is taken into consideration before CTS.